We connect caring volunteers in our community with older adults who need additional supports to remain

 Read all about it!
 View and download the latest AAHFS newsletter by clicking here.
 You can find past issues by visiting our Newsletter page.

-In this hands-on class, you will receive a recipe & instructions for a entree for 1-2 people from nutritionist Amber Silva and then prepare the meal with a small group in the senior dining kitchen at the Atwater Community Center.
+In this hands-on class, you will receive a recipe & instructions for a entree for 1-2 people from nutritionist Amber Silva and then prepare the meal with a small group.
 Enjoy the results as you share a meal and conversation; you will also receive a container to take home.

 Amber Silva, MS, has expertise in nutrition and exercise, having served eight years as health coach and wellness coordinator for the ReYou wellness program at the Willmar hospital.
-She currently operates her own consulting business and provides healthy living and wellness services to the City of Willmar and AIM of West Center Minnesota, among others.
+She currently operates her own consulting business and provides healthy living and wellness services to the City of Willmar and AIM of West Central Minnesota, among others.
 Amber has a master’s degree in Health, Education and Recreation.

-Was exercising more one of your New Year's resolutions?
-Don't give up!
 Get your exercise in the year-round comfortable environment of the Atwater Community Center.
 We offer daily options, each 60 minutes long, including an exercise class, walking club, and SAIL program (Stay Active & Independent for Life).
 All programs are geared towards those 60 years of age and older.
 Find a fitness friend while trying new activities and staying healthy.

 For more information, visit our Health and Wellness page, or call our office at 320-974-8737.